ratanparai/blog-sources/_posts/2019-11-27-part-1-mvc-application.md

 ### Scaffolding Controller with Views

+The term **Scaffolding** is used by many software technologies to mean *"quickly generating a basic outline of your software that you can then edit and customize"*.

 Now lets scaffold a CRUD controller with view.
 To add scaffolding support we need to install -

 ```shell